 After you join a Medicare drug plan, Medicare will inform you if you owe a penalty and what your premium will be.
 In general, you'll have to pay this penalty for as long as you have a Medicare drug plan.

 You may be able to ask for a "reconsideration."
 Your drug plan will send information about how to request a reconsideration.
 Complete the form and return it to the address or fax number listed on the form.
 You must do this within 60 days from the date on the letter telling you that you owe a late enrollment penalty.
 Also send any proof that supports your case, like a copy of your notice of creditable prescription drug coverage from an employer or union plan.

 By law, the late enrollment penalty is part of the premium, so you must pay the penalty with the premium.
 You must also pay the penalty even if you've asked for a reconsideration.
 Medicare drug plans can disenroll members who don't pay their premiums, including the late enrollment penalty portion of the premium.

 In general, Medicare’s contractor makes reconsideration decisions within 90 days.
-The contractor will try to make a decision as quickly as possible.
+The contractor will try to decide as quickly as possible.
 However, you may request an extension.
 Or, for good cause, Medicare’s contractor may take an additional 14 days to resolve your case.